fabien-h/acta/README.md

 - A one line straight forward way of subscribing application events in a class component `Acta.subscribeState('appEventKey', handler);`.
 - A hook for functional components `Acta.useActaEvent('appEventKey', handler);` that share events. with class components.
 - A simple way of dispatching an event `Acta.dispatchEvent('appEventKey', value)`.
-- Optionnal local/session storage persistence.
+- Optional local/session storage persistence.
 - Shared states and events between tabs and windows.
 - Great performances since the store contains references to the callbacks instead of having to iterate on every reducer and stop only when it find the corresponding ones.
 - Self cleaning methods unsubscribing to states and events.
-- Exposed global object that you can call from anywhere without having to setup and pass providers, wrapers or decorators.
+- Exposed global object that you can call from anywhere without having to setup and pass providers, wrappers or decorators.

-In **Acta** states, you can store string, numbers, and booleans; in object litterals and in arrays.
+In **Acta** states, you can store string, numbers, and booleans; in object literals and in arrays.
 Since all values stored have to be compatible with the local storage Maps, Sets or functions won’t work.

 You don't need tooling to debug **Acta**.
 Juste type `Acta` in your browser console and see the object and the internals.